Members

 Director: Janusz Bohatkiewicz

-Research Coordinator: Maciej Maliszewski
+Research Committee Delegate: Maciej Maliszewski

 LNEC, Portugal